ogu83/holochain_photos/README.md

 # Holochain Photos

-A web application that can upload, preview and share photos in holochain.Demo Site : http://hcphotos.westus.cloudapp.azure.com/
+A web application that can upload, preview and share photos in holochain.
+Demo Site : http://hcphotos.westus.cloudapp.azure.com/

 ## Getting Started